 For several decades, Serfaus-Fiss-Ladis has been among the top ski resorts of Europe.
 That’s partially due to the incredible infrastructure of the village of Serfaus.
-The traffic abatement of the streets in the village makes visitors sigh with relief: no noise, no grime, no stress.
-The Serfaus underground train swiftly and comfortably takes passengers from A to B. Additionally, Serfaus in Tyrol offers a myriad of options when it comes to leisure activities for the whole family.
+Visitors sigh with relief thanks to the traffic minimisation efforts on the streets of the village: no noise, no grime, no stress.
+The Serfaus Underground takes passengers swiftly and comfortably from A to B. Additionally, Serfaus in Tyrol offers a myriad of options when it comes to leisure activities for the whole family.

 A play paradise for kids – in every season

 One thing’s for certain: It never gets boring in Serfaus!
 In winter, the little ones can learn how to ski at the Murmli Park or at the 45,000-square-metre Kinderschneealm.
-In summer, you can visit the Adventure World Serfaus: Murmliwasser, Murmli Trail and the Serfauser Sauser guarantee action-packed and fun-filled days.
+In summer, you can visit the Adventure World Serfaus: Murmliwasser, Murmliweg trail and the Serfauser Sauser guarantee action-packed and fun-filled days.

-The Serfaus underground train is the beating heart of Serfaus.
+The Serfaus Underground train is the beating heart of Serfaus.
 A driverless rope-driven hovertrain shuttles back and forth underneath Dorfbahnstraße street.
 It connects the car park in the eastern part of the village with the bottom station of the cable cars in the west of Serfaus.
-Since it was put in operation in 1985, high-volume individual traffic has become a thing of the past.
+Since its inaugural year in 1985, high-volume private traffic has become a thing of the past

-When the Serfaus underground went into operation, a driving ban at the municipality of Serfaus has been issued.
+Ever since the Serfaus Underground began operations, a driving ban has been issued within the municipality of Serfaus.
 Guests are allowed to drive to the accommodation when arriving.
 During the stay it is prohibited to use the car within the village (e.g. for shopping, driving to the cable car station, …).
 Excursions outside the village are permitted.
 The driving ban is valid during winter and summer season.
 Supervision is carried out by the village police Serfaus.

-Since summer 2015 there's also a meeting zone in Serfaus.
+As of summer 2015, there is also a meeting zone in Serfaus.

 Did you know?
 To this day, many villages, hamlets and fields have a name of Rhaeto-Romanic origin.
 From the 6th century on, the Baiuvarii (the ancestors of today’s Bavarians, Austrians and South Tyroleans) settled in the area.
 A few settlers from the Canton of Valais couldn’t resist the beauty of this mountain village either.
-In the 12th century, the Rhaetian language was eventually fully replaced by German.
+In the 12th century the Rhaetian language was fully replaced with German.